-Welcome to our page relating to a Grant of Probate and how to obtain one.
+Welcome to our page relating to Grants of Probate and how to obtain one.
 We are a firm of probate solicitors who specialise in dealing with obtaining grants of probate and estate administration work.
 At Seatons, we offer a helpful and friendly service with low fees that provide exceptional value for money.
-Please call us today for a free no obligation chat on 01536 276300 or use our online enquiry form.
+Please call us today for a free, no-obligation chat on 01536 276300 or use our online enquiry form.

 What is a Grant of Probate and how to get one

 A Grant of Probate is a court order that provides legal authority for the deceased’s Personal Representatives (called Executors) to administer and distribute the deceased’s estate.
-Without this document, banks, Building Societies, insurance companies and other similar organisations will not hand over the deceased’s assets.
+Without this document, banks, building societies, insurance companies and other financial institutions will not hand over the deceased’s assets.

-If you have recently lost a close relative, and have been named executor of their estate, it is important to have a basic knowledge of probate law and understand what a grant of probate is and that you understand and implement your responsibilities lawfully and effectively in relation to the administration of a loved ones estate.
-This information will provide a brief overview of how to get a Grant of Probate.
+If you have recently lost a close relative, and have been named as the executor of their estate, it is important to have a basic knowledge of probate law and an understanding of what a grant of probate is.
+You must be able to understand and implement your responsibilities lawfully and effectively in relation to the administration of a loved one’s estate.
+This page will provide a brief overview of how to get a Grant of Probate.

-- Grant of Probate – Probate is a Grant of Representation provided when a will has been created and an executor has been appointed.
-It is evidence of the executor’s authority to manage and administer the deceased’s estate with authority stemming from the Will itself.
+- Grant of Probate – a Grant of Probate is a Grant of Representation that is provided when a will has been created and an executor has been appointed.
+It is evidence of the executor’s authority to manage and administer the deceased’s estate with the authority stemming from the Will itself.

-- Grant of Letters of Administration – Letters of Administration are granted where the deceased died without a will, and the grant acts as authority for the person who is legally entitled to administer and deal with the deceased’s estate called an “administrator” to act.
+- Grant of Letters of Administration – Letters of Administration are granted when the deceased has died without a will.
+This grant bestows authority to act upon the person who is legally entitled to administer the deceased’s estate (the “administrator”).

-- Grant of Letters of Administration with Will – This Grant of Representation is appropriate where the deceased made a will but either failed to appoint an executor, or all the executors named in the Will have died or are unable to act.
-This is a rare and unusual occurrence and legal help and advice is usually needed to deal with this.
+- Grant of Letters of Administration with Will – This Grant of Representation is appropriate where the deceased has made a will but has either failed to appoint an executor or all the executors named in the Will have died or are unable to act.
+This is a rare and unusual occurrence and legal advice is usually needed to deal with this.